oracle/graalpython/docs/contributor/CONTRIBUTING.md

 `com.oracle.graal.python.builtins.Python3Core`.

 Some built-in functions, modules, and classes are implemented in pure Python.
-The files for this are in `graalpython/lib-graalpython`.
+The files for this are in the _graalpython/lib-graalpython_ directory.
 These files are listed in the Java `com.oracle.graal.python.builtins.Python3Core` class.
 Take a look at these files to see what they do.
 If a file is called exactly as a built-in module is, it is executed in the context of that module during startup, so some